cocochen01/StaticUITest-Playwright/README.md

 # Static UI Testing with Playwright
-This project tests ycombinator.com news page for static UI elements.
+This project tests ycombinator.com news page for static UI elements using Playwright.

 ## What this project does
 - Scrapes the website and stores each page or pages of the that we are testing as static html files